Julie Eckersley: Stage

 Eckersley is a producer at Matchbox Pictures where she has produced a range of shows in different genres including documentary, comedy, animation and drama.
-She was the producer for Nowhere Boys, Zuzu & the Supernuffs and The Real Housewives of Melbourne.
+She was the producer for the award-winning series Nowhere Boys, Zuzu & the Supernuffs and The Real Housewives of Melbourne.
+In 2021 Eckersley was named as the Head of Scripted content at SBS (Australian TV channel).
+In 2024, Eckersley departed from her role at SBS.

+On 21 October 2025, Screen Queensland announced Eckersley was appointed to the role of Executive Director of Screen Content.

 Awards and nominations

 Eckersley produced Nowhere Boys, which won the 2015 Kidscreen Award for Best New Tweens/Teens Series.

-Eckersley is a three-time nominee by the AACTA Award for Best Film (The Turning), Best Television Comedy Series(The Family Law), and Best Television Drama Series (Glitch) in 2014, 2016, 2017.
+Eckersley is a three-time nominee by the AACTA Award for Best Film (The Turning), Best Television Comedy Series (The Family Law), and Best Television Drama Series (Glitch) in 2014, 2016, 2017.

+She has been awarded a 4MBS award and a Matilda Award in 2000 for her performance as Rosalind in Shakespeare's As You Like It and for her performance in The Secret Death of Salvador Dali.